Heat Stroke is an elevation of the core body temperature resulting from excessive external heat exposure.

 Overcorrection of hyperthermia resulting in hypothermia must be avoided.

-Multiple organ failure can occur in severe cases or in pets for which treatment is delayed.
+Multiple organ failure can occur in severe cases or pets for which treatment is delayed.

 Certain practices may be instituted at home to help prevent heat stroke.

 Avoid exposing pets to high ambient temperatures or prolonged physical exercise.